Warwickshire County Cricket Club

 Warwickshire County Cricket Club is one of eighteen first-class county clubs within the domestic cricket structure of England and Wales.
 It represents the historic county of Warwickshire.

 Founded in 1882, the club held minor status until it was elevated to first-class in 1894 pending its entry into the County Championship in 1895.
 Since then, Warwickshire have played in every top-level domestic cricket competition in England.

 Warwickshire currently competes in three main competitions.
-In the County Championship, they compete in Division One (the top division), and last won it outright in 2021 (for a total of eight championship wins).
+In the County Championship, they compete in Division One (the top division), and last won it outright in 2026 (for a total of nine championship wins).
 They also participate in the 50 over Royal London One Day Cup and the T20 Blast, the latter of which they compete in as the Birmingham Bears.

 Warwickshire's kit colours are all white with a dash of navy blue for the county championship, and for short-format cricket, they use navy blue and gold.
 Shirt sponsors include Scrivens Opticians (County Championship), and Talbots Law (T20 Blast).
 The club's home is Edgbaston Cricket Ground in central Birmingham, which also regularly hosts Test and One-Day International matches.